Since September 2015, mobile technology has become a key tool in personalising learning and igniting enthusiasm amongst our pupils at PGS.

 The feedback from staff and pupils on their use of mobile devices has been encouraging and indicates a growing desire to maximise the potential of this mobile technology.
 We want to put devices into the hands of pupils because a personal device offers new opportunities to motivate and engage pupils of all abilities.

 In the last three years we have surveyed pupils to establish trends in personal ownership and use of mobile devices and this has helped to determine both the timing and our choice of preferred device.

 Are all pupils involved?

-Currently, we are not anticipating it being a requirement for pupils in Years 7 and 8 to have a mobile device in September 2018.
+Pupils in Years 7 and 8 will continue to use the class sets of iPads.
+We are not anticipating it being a requirement, in the future, for pupils in Years 7 and 8 to have their own mobile learning device in school.

 Mobile devices in the classroom

 Will mobile devices be used in all lessons?